niveinii/cinema-app/README.md

 Next Cinema offers the following features:

 - **Autocomplete search bar**: Find your favorite movies quickly and easily with our search bar that offers autocomplete suggestions.
-- **Modal for every movie**: Learn more about each movie with our detailed modal that displays key information about the movie.
+- **Modal for every movie**: Learn more about each movie with a single press.
-- **Movie score**: Identify the best movies with ease thanks to our color-coded score system that highlights the top-rated movies.
+- **Movie score**: Identify the best movies with color-coded score system that indicates good movies.

 ## Technologies Used